 Stay in Colombo at the Best Western Hotel Elyon, in the afternoon city tour.
 Colombo is the commercial capital of Sri Lanka with a population of 1,1 million.
 The Fort, in the very centre of the city, is where most of the colonial remnants, mainly from the British era are still to be found.
 Nearby Pettah is Colombo's busiest and most traditional bazaar, a mosaic of human activities and architectural memories.
 Cinnamon Gardens is the most prestigious residential area.

 After breakfast you leave Colombo and the coast and drive along a busy highway into the interior of the island, past paddy fields, palm groves and coconut plantations.
 In Pinnewela you visit the elephant orphanage, where about seventy elephants are well looked after, mostly young animals that have been found throughout the country sick and abandoned by their herd and brought to Pinnewela.
 If you are lucky, you can watch the feeding or the daily bath in the river of the jumbos.

 After this visit the road begins to ascend gradually.
 Another stop will be made at a spice garden; where you see many unknown trees, bushes and plants.
 After this stop you will enjoy a beautiful panoramic view of the central highland with its hills and mountains.
 At noon you reach, the old royal city of Kandy situated at 500 m, beautifully nestled between green hills.
 In its very centre lies a small artificial lake and the palace of the last Singhalese king which has become a temple and the most holiest shrine in Sri Lanka, where the tooth relic of the Lord Buddha is highly venerated.
-Check-in and lunch at the Hotel Suisse or Hotel Mahaweli Reach, Kandy.
+Check-in at the Hotel Suisse or Cinnamon Citadel, Kandy.